hfut701/STA-MDH/README.md

 ## Example to Run the Codes

-Run the following command to train the CUFAIR model on the StackExchange dataset:
+Run the following command to train the model on the PPMI dataset:

 ```bash
 python main.py --dataset ppmi --lr 0.01 --device cuda:1 --batch_size 128 --epoch 20 --client_frac 1 --model our